WordPress/gutenberg/docs/contributors/code/e2e/README.md

 <details>
 	<summary><h3>Use accessible selectors</h3></summary>

-Use the [`getByRole`](https://playwright.dev/docs/locators#locate-by-role) to construct the query wherever possible.
+Use [`getByRole`](https://playwright.dev/docs/locators#locate-by-role) to construct the query wherever possible.
 It enables us to write accessible queries without having to rely on internal implementations.

 ```js
 // Select a button which includes the accessible name "Hello World" (case-insensitive).